Goldman Sachs Maintains Cloudflare, Inc. , par value $0.001 per share (NET) Sell Recommendation

 What is the Fund Sentiment?

-There are 992 funds or institutions reporting positions in Cloudflare, Inc. , par value $0.001 per share.
-This is a decrease of 17 owner(s) or 1.68% in the last quarter.
-Average portfolio weight of all funds dedicated to NET is 0.49%, a decrease of 7.02%.
-Total shares owned by institutions increased in the last three months by 2.64% to 284,004K shares.
-The put/call ratio of NET is 0.92, indicating a bullish outlook.
+There are 999 funds or institutions reporting positions in Cloudflare, Inc. , par value $0.001 per share.
+This is an increase of 13 owner(s) or 1.32% in the last quarter.
+Average portfolio weight of all funds dedicated to NET is 0.49%, a decrease of 8.31%.
+Total shares owned by institutions increased in the last three months by 4.39% to 284,274K shares.
+The put/call ratio of NET is 0.94, indicating a bullish outlook.

 What are Other Shareholders Doing?